-Taken collectively, the results in Tables 4 and 5 are consistent with the notion that insider trading restrictions are positively associated with the incentives to switch from accruals to real activities earnings management.
+Taken collectively, the results in Tables 4 and 5 are consistent with the notion that insider trading restrictions play a reinforcing role on the managerial incentives to switch from accruals to real activities earnings management.

-4.3.
-Robustness tests
+4.3 Robustness test

-We conduct a series of robustness tests to examine if the positive effect played by insider trading restrictions on the substitution effect from accruals to real activities earnings management is sensitive to changes in alternative specifications, alternative measures of insider trading restrictions, and alternative samples.15 First, we calculate the mean value for all the firm-specific variables for each firm and use the aggregated observations to estimate equation (8) using OLS regression model with country and industry fixed effect.16 The results are presented in Panel A of Table 6.
-The finding from Column (1) of Panel A indicates that the coefficient a_1 remains positively significant in all four measures (values ranging from 0.003 to 0.027) of real activities earnings management.
-The interaction coefficient a_3 is also negative and statistically significant in three out of the four measures (values ranging from -0.041 to -0.025).
+We conduct a series of robustness tests to examine if the positive reinforcing role played by insider trading restrictions on the substitution effect from accruals to real activities earnings management is sensitive to changes in alternative specifications, alternative measures of insider trading restrictions, and alternative samples.
+First, we calculate the mean value for all the firm-specific variables for each firm and use the aggraged observations to estimate equation (8) using OLS regression model with country and industry fixed effect.
+The results are presented in Panel A of Table 6.
+The finding from Column (1) of Panal A indicates that the coefficient $a_1$ remains positively significant in three out of the four measures (values ranging from 0.007 to 0.031) of real activities earnings management.
+The same finding is obtained with regards to the interaction coefficient $a_3$ (values ranging from -0.082 to -0.044).
 Therefore, our main results are not affected by changes in the value of dependent and independent variables from yearly value to an aggregated value.